jdeehh/100-days-of-code/r1-log.md

 ### R1D10
 Day10 - Worked on setting up a layout for a Color Scheme generator using The Color API & began adding in some JS.

+### R1D11
+Day11 - Struggled quite a bit but finished the Color Scheme generator using The Color API.
+I will also need to do quite a bit of refactoring with this one.